milanesa torta recipe video – scroll down for printable recipe

 Argentina, Uruguay, Paraguay — these are the places that made milanesa famous.
 The technique of breading and frying a thin-cut piece of meat originated with Austrian wiener schnitzel and then went around and got busy with lots of other countries and cultures.
 My guess is that whoever brought it over to South America was some kind of Italian person.
 Milan, milanesa, see where I went with that?

 Okay, but now it’s here.
 It’s delicious, it’s inexpensive, it’s fast.
 You can serve with mashed potatoes, rice, gravy, lemon wedges, marinara sauce, basically anything.
 In Mexico, milanesa is often served as a torta and that is in fact the first way I ever had milanesa.
 Since we haven’t talked about this yet, a torta is a sandwich and it’s made on a bolillo roll and it comes standard with lettuce, tomato, and crema Mexicana.
 Refried beans and avocado are common, but not necessary (though together they make the foundation for the best vegetarian torta you’ll ever eat).
+You can also make a chicken milanesa if you prefer.

 - 1½ pound thin-cut sirloin or round steak*